shivermetim/public-file-dump/tims-book-wishlists/Priority.md

 - Jasper, Ronald Claud Dudley, et al., editors. *Prayers of the Eucharist: Early and Reformed: Texts Translated and Edited with Introductions.* Fourth Edition, Liturgical Press, 2019.
 - Tristam, and Simon Kershaw. *Exciting Holiness: Collects and Readings for the Festivals and Lesser Festivals of the Calendars of the Church of England, the Church of Ireland, the Scottish Episcopal Church and the Church in Wales.* Canterbury Press, 2007.
 ### Eastern Liturgies
 - Bradshaw, Paul F., editor. *Essays on Early Eastern Eucharistic Prayers.* Liturgical Press, 1997.
+- Varghese, Baby. *Syriac Liturgy in India.* Harrassowitz, 2023.
 ### Liturgical Theology
 - Shmeman, Aleksandr. *Introduction to Liturgical Theology.* 2nd ed.
 St. Vladimir’s Seminary Press, 2003.
 ### Liturgical History